 3- Kids Writing Pad (update: no longer working)

 Kids Writing Pad is a basic large lined writing pad useful for practicing numbers and letters to make sure you draw them appropriately.
 It has a middle dotted line between two solid lines like most primary school paper so you can practice having the appropriate parts of the letters or numbers in the right areas.
 You can choose the color of your pencil or use an eraser, or touch the big eraser to erase the entire page.

 VocabularySpellingCity is a fun way to learn spelling and vocabulary words by playing engaging games using any word list.
 The most popular activities are Spelling TestMe, HangMouse, and our vocabulary and phonics games, available to Premium Members.

-5- Dragon Dictation
+5- Dragon Dictation (update: no longer working)

 With Dragon Dictation you can also dictate status updates directly to your Social Networking applications (Facebook and Twitter) or send notes and reminders to yourself….all using your voice.
 So when you’re on-the-go, stop typing and start speaking – from short text messages to longer email messages, and anything in between.